dyuniors/stuffs/README.md

 # stuffs
-All my classes and guides to new classes of R programming and Statistics.
+All my classes and guides of R programming and Statistics.